 When I was a young girl I used to watch the neighbouring Indian restaurant prepare chapati ready for the evening service.
 The most amazing thing about the bread is watching it puff up.
 When the bread is cooking it become almost like a fragile round ball.
 As soon as the chapati is taken off the heat it flattens back down again.
 It seemed to me almost like a magic trick.

 The funny thing is, I never imagined how easy it would be to make my own chapati!
 Take a look below at the recipe.
 It’s only brief, full instructions are available in An Indian ThermoKitchen Cookbook.
 This cookbook features 28 authentic Indian recipes.
-Take a look at the recipe index.

 - Atta Flour